 How Do You Brush Your Teeth With Veneers?

 Brushing your teeth with veneers is the same as brushing your natural teeth.
 It would be best to use non-abrasive toothpaste, so you don’t damage the glaze on your veneers.
 You must also brush in a gentle, circular motion and avoid any rough brushing, which could negatively affect the veneers or how they are bonded to the teeth and also lead to gum recession.
 Hard-bristled toothbrushes can damage the veneers and gums, so it is better to invest in a good-quality soft-bristled toothbrush that will work well with your set of veneers.
-With dental veneers, brushing requires a gentler hand and more detailed maintenance, including flossing and routine professional cleans.
+With a tooth veneer, brushing requires a gentler hand and more detailed maintenance, including flossing and routine professional cleans.

-Need Veneers?
+Need Dental Veneers in Melbourne?
 Contact CLDC Today